JDRobotter/wifi/Readme.md

 ## Features

+### Wan access not mandatory
+This tool does not requires any wan access so it can be package in a totally autonomous system even if phone and other devices believe they are connected to a real wan access.
+Please check the ````--offline```` option.

 ### Multi ssid
 It autodetects the [maximum number of Access Point](http://wiki.stocksy.co.uk/wiki/Multiple_SSIDs_with_hostapd) that can be run on each wifi dongle.
 It is then possible to create 8 fake access point using by [3$ device](https://www.amazon.fr/dp/B00EVI3V9Y/ref=pe_386181_124266941_TE_item)